 Vishvamitra’s severe penance and rapid climb into the spiritual realm frightened Indra and even tried to create another heaven.
 Indra then decided to send Menaka down to Earth to lure the rishi and distract him from his mediation.
 She successfully breaks the meditation of Vishvamitra.
 However, she fell in love with him, and a baby girl was born called Shakuntala.
-Later, she grew in Sage Kanva’s ashram, falls in love with King Dushyanta, and gives birth to a child called Bharata.
+Later, she grew up in Sage Kanva’s ashram, falls in love with King Dushyanta, and gives birth to a child called Bharata.

 When Vishvamitra understood how Indra had tricked him, he flew into a rage.
 However, he loved Menaka deeply and also knew the true extent of her feelings for him.
 So he told her that she would be separated from him forever.
 Menaka was very proud of her youth and beauty.